Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 The ability to access blocked content is a happy byproduct for many premium VPN providers who offer IPs and servers in different regions.

-For example, you’ll be able to stream content from services like Hulu, US Netflix, and BBC iPlayer, with results varying depending on the VPN you’ve selected.
+For example, you’ll be able to change your Netflix region to stream content from countries, while being able to access services like Hulu, Prime, and BBC iPlayer, with results varying depending on the VPN you’ve selected.

 Some are better than others, as streaming services have worked diligently to block the IP addresses used by VPNs.
 This is often to enforce the terms of their broadcasting deals, which may only cover a specific region or nation.